 Phoenix Divorce Alternatives Lawyers

 There are alternatives to getting a divorce that may apply to your situation.
-In some cases you may be able to separate your finances and stay married (i.e. a legal separation or post-marital agreement).
-On the flip side of things, you may want your marriage declared as never binding in the first place (i.e. an annulment).
+In some cases you may be able to separate your finances and stay married (i.e. a pursuant to a legal separation or post-marital agreement).
+On the flip side of things, in limited cases you maybe able to have your marriage declared as never binding in the first place (i.e. an annulment).

 Summary of Content